MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 </details>

 <ol>
-<li> We potentially need to install tidyverse, lubirdate, and ggplot. <em> It's likely you already have them, and if you took the Coursera Google Data Analytics course and followed their instructions word for word, you installed tidyverse like 15 times 🤣. </em> </li>
+<li> We potentially need to install tidyverse. <em> It's likely you already have it, and if you took the Coursera Google Data Analytics course and followed their instructions word for word, you installed tidyverse like 15 times 🤣. </em> </li>
 <details>
   <summary><strong>Install Packages</strong></summary>

 * install.packages("tidyverse")
-* install.packages("lubridate")
+* install.packages("lubridate") # This comes with tidyverse, I dunno why its listed
-* install.packages("ggplot2")
+* install.packages("ggplot2") # This comes with tidyverse, I dunno why its listed
 </details>

 <li> After installing the libraries, you still need to load them.
 This is where copying the instructions into an R script is so helpful. simply highlight the 3 lines 12-14 and then hold CTRL+ENTER or click the "Run" button at the top-right of the Script tab. </li>